-Besides therapeutic mineral-rich water at the Rockfort Mineral Bath in Kingston, the property houses historical ruins of an old fort.
-Rockfort was first fortified in 1694 as protection against possible French invasion from Saint-Domingue.
-This was done to augment Port Royal’s fortification which was badly damaged 2 years earlier in the infamous Port Royal earthquake of 1692.
-Therefore, I’m puzzled as to why this attraction is only marketed as a mineral bath.
+Besides therapeutic mineral-rich water at the Rockfort Mineral Bath in Kingston, the property also houses historical ruins of an old fort.
+Rockfort was first fortified in 1694 as protection against possible French invasion from Saint-Domingue (now Haiti).
+This was done to augment Port Royal’s fortification which was badly damaged 2 years earlier in the infamous earthquake of 1692.
+The Rockfort Mineral Bath closed to the public during the Covid-19 pandemic, but as of August 2025 is now reopened so here’s what to expect.

 Before we get into the article, please subscribe for new adventures.